Food given to Bali dogs & cats every week

 How We Do What We Do

-While we are a very small team, our impact is large, and with your help we can continue to make even more of a difference.
+While we are a small team, our impact is large.
+With your help we can continue to make even more of a difference.

-Our founder Sabine and her sister-in-law Krista manage mass sterilization days and carry out street feeds daily to dogs in the Tabanan Regency of Bali, while also picking up abandoned dogs, cats, puppies and kittens on a daily basis, for treatment and rehoming.
-Our ongoing volunteer Nala supports with sterilizations, helping with animal emergencies, and also manages social media.
-Through all our work, we educate locals on animal care, and encourage respect for animals.
+Our team manages mass sterilization days and carries out daily street feedings for dogs in the Tabanan Regency of Bali.
+We also rescue abandoned dogs, cats, puppies and kittens for treatment and re-homing.
+Throughout all our work, we educate the local community on animal care and encourage respect for animals.